dstockto/slartybartfast/README.md

 ## What is an Artifact?

 An artifact is the result of a code change - meaning it could be a compiled executable, a zip file containing transpiled javascript or even just the contents of a project directory if that's what is needed to allow the application to run on a server.
-In short, an artifact ultimate ends of being a zip file containing code or binaries or a combination of those which can be used whenever we'd otherwise need to build an application.
+In short, an artifact ultimately ends up being a zip file containing code or binaries or a combination of those which can be used whenever we'd otherwise need to build an application.

 ## What is an asset?